runtime-verification/before-the-workshop/README.md

 # Instructions for adding a Contribution

-* Create a tool folder named after the tool in small letters.
+* Create a tool folder named after the tool.

 * Copy `template.md` into that folder.